Official OnePlus 11 teaser appears ahead of launch

-(Pocket-lint) - OnePlus will officially announce its OnePlus 11 5G smartphone soon - possibly over the next few days.
+OnePlus will officially announce its OnePlus 11 5G smartphone soon - possibly over the next few days.

 You won't have to wait until then to find out some details, however.
 Aside from the numerous leaks we've already born witness to, the brand itself posted a teaser on Weibo over the weekend.